The Board of Governors

 Ms Lindsay Gowland MA Ed ACIS

-Lindsay has a Masters in Education which focussed on children’s development and she is an Associate of the Institute of Chartered Secretaries.
+Lindsay has a Master's degree in Education which focused on children’s development, and she is an Associate of the Institute of Chartered Secretaries.
 She is a co-opted member of the Hampshire Pension Fund Panel and Board.

 Mr Glenn Handley MBA

 Glenn is an investment banker with almost 30 years’ experience working in the City of London.
 Glenn has worked for BZW, Barclays Capital, Dresdner Kleinwort and has been at HSBC’s Global Banking and Markets since 2006 where he is a managing director and currently Head of Short Term Interest Rates.
 Glenn represents HSBC on numerous external committees and working groups including the Bank of England, European Central Bank, International Capital Markets Association and International Swaps and Derivatives Association, and is involved in regulatory reform, including Libor.

 He is a mentor to industry participants and is also involved in mentoring children at schools in the East End of London.
 He is also actively involved in the intern scheme and graduate scheme .
 He holds an Executive MBA from Cass Business School, City of London.

 Gary is an employment lawyer with over 25 years' experience working in private practice, 14 of which were spent on the boards of national firms.
 During that time, he specialised in working for the public sector, including the NHS, Police, Local Government and Social Housing.
 Aside from advising clients, he was responsible for leading Capsticks' Birmingham office and for setting up the firm's HR consultancy service.
 Gary currently runs his own consultancy, Law2Business, focused on training and coaching for law firms.
 He is also Chair of Helen Arkell Dyslexia Charity and a Non-Executive Director at Portsmouth Hospitals NHS Trust.